-The key to this question is the relationship between the dividends received a. deduction and the NOL deduction.
-The dividends received deduction is lim deduction and the NOL deduction.
+a.
+The key to this question is the relationship between the dividends received deduction and the NOL deduction.
 The dividends received deduction is limited to a percentage of taxable income of the corporation (unless taking the full dividends received deduction would cause or increase an NOL).
 In this case, the dividends received deduction is limited to 70% of taxable income.